Full-Stack-Data-Science/fswe-final-project-example/README.md

 ### Popular Items API Flow
 ![Popular Item API Sequence Diagram](assets/popular_sequence_diagram.png)

 This diagram shows the flow when a user requests popular item recommendations.
-The API queries the pre-computed popular items from the mart layer and returns the results.
+The API queries the pre-computed popular items from the gold layer and returns the results.

 ### FP-Growth Recommendations API Flow
 ![FP-Growth API Sequence Diagram](assets/fpgrowth_sequence_diagram.png)

 This diagram illustrates the flow for FP-Growth association rule recommendations.
-The API retrieves pre-computed association rules from the mart layer based on user input and returns personalized recommendations.
+The API retrieves pre-computed association rules from the gold layer based on user input and returns personalized recommendations.